Tsu-S/NASFAQ-styler/README.md

 # NASFAQ-styler
-Automatic CSS template for Stylus, for the NASFAQ website.
+Automatic CSS template for Stylus, for nasfaq.biz.